Staging-ObelusFamily/Anythink-Market-ufs045mf/readme.md

 3. Run `docker-compose up`.

 ## Tests
-Documentation about running the End to End test can be found under the `/tests` directory
+Documentation about running the End to End test can be found under the `/tests` directorydsf